DETRPose: Real-Time End-to-End Multi-Person Pose Estimation via Modified Transformer Decoder and Novel Denoising Keypoints: Results

 \subsubsection{CrowdPose Dataset Comparisons}

-We provide comprehensive comparisons using the CrowdPose dataset in \cref{tab:crowdpose_test}.
-We note that the results on CrowdPose are more significant since this is a more challenging dataset.
-From the results, we note that DETRPose-M,L,X surpass PETR and ED-Pose by significant margins.
-We emphasize that DETRPose-M uses only 24M parameters which is $8\times$ less than models based on the Swin-L backbone.
-DETRPose models outperform their RTMO counterparts (S, M, L models).
+We provide comprehensive comparisons on the CrowdPose dataset in \cref{tab:crowdpose_test} and \cref{fig: metrics_comp}b.
+The results on CrowdPose are more significant, as it is a more challenging dataset.
+DETRPose-M surpasses the ED-Pose-R50 while having 50\% fewer parameters, and $16\times$ lower latency.
+Compared with non-end-to-end models, DETRPose models outperform their RTMO counterparts (S, M, and L) and converge faster.
+For example, DETRPose-S and -M require 156 and 72 epochs, which is $4.5\times$ and $9.7\times$ more than for RTMO counterparts.

-DETRPose is significantly faster to train than RTMO.
-DETRPose-S requires 150 epochs to achieve competitive results.
-DETRPose-X only needs 80 epochs.
-RTMO models require 800 epochs which is $5.3\times$ than what is needed for DETRPose-S and $10\times$ more than what is needed for DETR-X.

-DETRPose-X set a new state-of-the-art record for real-time MPPE models with a score of 75.1 for the AP metric.
-Overall, DETRPose-X surpasses all other models except for ED-Pose$^\dagger$.
-In terms of parameters, ED-Pose uses 218M versus 82.3M for DETERPose-X. ED-Pose is also significantly slower and not suitable for real-time pose estimation applications.
-Clearly, DETRPose-X provides strong evidence that our proposed transformer-based methods hold great promise for multi-person pose estimation.
+DETRPose-X sets a new state-of-the-art record for real-time MPPE models, achieving a score of 75.1 on the AP metric.
+DETRPose-X surpasses most transformer models equipped with Swin-L while having $3\times$ less parameters.
+Only ED-Pose-SWIN-L-5S beats us for 1.5 points; however, its full model was pretrained on the Object365 dataset \cite{objects365}, and uses 5 feature maps for prediction.
+Clearly, DETRPose-X provides strong evidence that our proposed transformer-based method holds great promise for pose estimation.